ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 ---

-## Plugin Improvements
+## Improvements

-The plugins exposes some of its internal API implementations to allow library authors to experiment with potential extensions.
+The store and plugin exposes some of its internal API implementations to allow library authors to experiment with potential extensions.
 However, keep in mind that these API implementations are not part of the official API, but rather an internals API.
 This means that they could be changed at any time in the future.
 Let's see some of their details:

 > _Please note the `barred O` symbol which denotes it's not part of the official API_

+**Store**

+The exposed functions are:

+- `ɵSelectorFunc`
+- `ɵStateSelector`
+- `ɵSelectorDef`
+- `ɵSelectorReturnType`

+They might be utilized by developers working on advanced utilities who need access to these types externally.
+For example, they may create a function that accepts selector functions and returns signals with types corresponding to the return types of those selectors.

 **Router Plugin**